tmst/ZodbDemo/DOCUMENTATION/GentleIntroduction.md

 Here are the detailed [Installation Instructions](./INSTALL.md).

-When you first download this there is a file called bootstrap.py.
+When you first download this there is a file in the root called bootstrap.py.
 First createa a virtualenv, then you run python bootstrap.py to create bin/buildout.